 Back to Basics -- The Hearing Conservation Program Every Employer Must Have

-Any employer who knows that its workers’ exposure "may be equal or exceed an 8-hour time-weighted average of 85 decibels…shall develop and implement a monitoring program."
+Any employer who knows that its workers’ exposure "may be equal or exceed an 8-hour time-weighted average of 85dB…shall develop and implement a monitoring program."
 OSHA recommends the following approaches:

 - Engineering Controls to reduce actual sound exposure levels by replacing or making physical changes to noisy machinery.
 This includes a planned maintenance program to keep machinery lubricated and maintained, or placing a physical barrier between the noise source and employees.

 - Administrative Controls to cause changes in the workplace aimed at reducing or eliminating exposure to noise.
-These controls include commonsense practices like only operating noisy machines at times fewer people are exposed or limiting the amount of time any one person can spend at the source of noise.
+These controls include commonsense practices like only operating noisy machines at times fewer people are exposed or limiting the amount of time anyone person can spend at the source of the noise.

 - Hearing Protection Devices (HPDs) such as earplugs or muffs.
 Obviously, some working environments are not amenable to the engineering and administrative controls mentioned above.
 They may also be warranted when hearing tests indicate that workers are experiencing hearing loss.